 Kiwanis Park provides the community access to Antietam Creek.
-A pavilion overlooking the Antietam Creek, a paved parking lot, and paths and boardwalks have been constructed by City staff.
+A pavilion overlooking Antietam Creek, a paved parking lot, and paths and boardwalks have been constructed by City staff.

 The historic stone structure, the Saylor House, is the first thing visitors see upon entering the parking lot at Kiwanis Park.
-This historic homestead is being restored in partnership with Washington County Historical Trust for the purposes for educational and recreational programming in history and nature.
+This historic homestead is being restored in partnership with Washington County Historical Trust for the purposes of educational and recreational programming in history and nature.

 Officially opened on April 30, 2016, explore Kiwanis Park to learn about kayaking opportunities on Antietam Creek, protect monarch butterflies by planting a "Way station," and join in exploring and restoring the historic stone house on the property.